 SELF-TANNER MISTAKE #7: YOU USE TOO MUCH

 Sometimes, less is more—and that’s surely the case as far as self-tanner goes.
 Generally, you really only need to make one pass over your skin to get adequate coverage.
 Of course, as we told you earlier, applying a moisturizer beforehand is a prep step you shouldn’t skip out on—it can help make your self-tanner glide on easier.

 We’ve all got places to be—but you should be patient after you’ve used a self-tanner.
-That means you shouldn’t throw on your fave pair of skinny jeans immediately afterwards.
-Instead, wait for your self-tanner to dry full before putting on any clothes—and when you are completely dry, opt for loose, dark clothes to help avoid any staining.
+That means you shouldn’t throw on your fave pair of skinny jeans immediately afterward.
+Instead, wait for your self-tanner to dry fully before putting on clothes, and when your tan is finished drying, opt for loose, dark clothes to help avoid any staining.